cc231065/CCL3_taskquest/README.md

     Database: Room (local database for storing tasks and progress) UI Design: XML layouts with Material Design components

+Use Case

+    Problem:
+    Managing tasks efficiently can be overwhelming, especially when juggling multiple responsibilities like work, personal errands, or long-term goals.
+Traditional to-do list apps often feel dull and lack the motivation to keep users engaged.

+    Solution:
+    askQuest provides a gamified to-do list experience, turning task management into a rewarding and fun process.
+Users can create tasks with different frequencies (daily, weekly, or monthly), earn XP as they complete them, and level up their profiles to track their progress.
+This keeps users motivated to stay productive  and organized.
+    Target User

+Primary Audience:

+    Students:
+        Need to manage assignments, study schedules, and personal errands while staying motivated.
+    Young Professionals:
+        Balance work tasks, personal goals, and household responsibilities effectively.
+    Gamification Enthusiasts:
+        Enjoy RPG-style systems that reward effort and provide a sense of progression.

 🚀 Getting Started
 1. Download the apk file